 In the shedding and breeding process, the reptile will need more moisture.
 They also need a higher level of humidity in cold weather than in warm weather.
 In those periods of time, ensure that you will increase the humidity levels in their tank.

 However, humidity levels too high in a long time can cause some health problems for your pets.
-So you should usually keep your eyes in hydrometer or get the humidifier device that contains a timer.
+So you should usually keep your eyes in hydrometer or get the best reptile fogger that contains a timer.

 You have to keep your humidifier always clean in order to prevent the growth of molds, germs, and bacteria.
 The humidifier that not frequently cleaned can be a good condition for bacteria growth and cause harmful effects on your reptile health.